lingo-reviews/tenets/go/dev/README.md

 default value, in the case above it's "awesome".
 The value is updated with the user's setting by the time it is used in the smell.

-Register custom metrics an tags to manage the applicability of tenets:
+Register custom metrics and tags to manage the applicability of tenets:

 ```go
 	confidence := t.RegisterMetric("confidence")